benedickcervantes/inspirewalletv2/docs/backenddocs/API-TIME-DEPOSITS.md

 **`GET /time-deposits/admin/pending`**
 **Protected:** Yes. **ADMIN** only.

 Returns all PENDING time deposits for approval.
-Each item includes `userId` and `user` (firstName, lastName, email).
+Each item includes `userId`, `user` (firstName, lastName, email), `requestType`, and `createdAt` (aligned with top-up and stock investment request formats).

 **Response:** Array of `TimeDepositForAdminList`